Podcast: Video podcasts

 A video podcast is a podcast that features video content.
-Web television series are often distributed as video podcasts.
-Dead End Days, a serialized dark comedy about zombies released from October 31, 2003, through 2004, is commonly believed to be the first video podcast.
+Web series are often distributed as video podcasts.
+Dead End Days, a serialized dark comedy about zombies released from October 31, 2003, through 2004, is one early video podcast.

 Enhanced podcasts

 An enhanced podcast, also known as a slidecast, is a type of podcast that combines audio with a slide show presentation.
 It is similar to a video podcast in that it combines dynamically generated imagery with audio synchronization, but it is different in that it uses presentation software to create the imagery and the sequence of display separately from the time of the original audio podcast recording.
 The Free Dictionary, YourDictionary, and PC Magazine define an enhanced podcast as "an electronic slide show delivered as a podcast".
 Enhanced podcasts are podcasts that incorporate graphics and chapters. iTunes developed an enhanced podcast feature called "Audio Hyperlinking" that they patented in 2012.
 Enhanced podcasts can be used by businesses or in education.
 Enhanced podcasts can be created using QuickTime AAC or Windows Media files.
 Enhanced podcasts were first used in 2006.